 Stephanie: Companies are doing whatever they can to retain talent.
 While companies are already increasing their budgets for in-demand roles, there will likely be a trend towards improving benefits to win over the best talent.
 Already, we’ve seen companies give out education funds to their employees.
 Global tech consultancy HCLTech, for instance, has provisioned an annual education fund of $9,000 for all non-Singaporean/PR employees.

-Sachet: Salaries have been inflated due to the pandemic, but this will stabilise as companies will no longer be able to afford the demand in hikes.
-We expect salaries to increase by 15 to 20% in the tech space.
+Sachet: Salaries have been inflated due to the pandemic, but this will stabilise as companies can no longer afford the demand in hikes.
+We expect salaries to increase by 15 to 20% in tech.

 This article is contributed by Robert Walters Singapore.